April 1, 2008

-The Department of Fisheries and Oceans makes a submission to the EUB regarding TrueNorth’s application.
+In September, the Department of Fisheries and Oceans makes a submission to the EUB regarding TrueNorth’s application.
 Their comments on McClelland Lake include the following:

 Environment Canada makes a submission to the EUB about TrueNorth’s mining application.
 EC’s document is filled with concerns about the potential impacts of the project, outlining the many uncertainties that still exist.
 Some excerpts follow:

-The Edmonton Journal reports claims by the president of Fort McMurray’s medical staff association that “True North Energy tried to cut a deal to silence local doctors” before the EUB hearing into the Fort Hills Oil Sands Project.
+On August 24, the Edmonton Journal reports claims by the president of Fort McMurray’s medical staff association that “True North Energy tried to cut a deal to silence local doctors” before the EUB hearing into the Fort Hills Oil Sands Project.
 True North initially offered the health region $50,000, no strings attached, for medical research.
 Subsequently, an offer of another $100,000 was made, conditional on the medical association writing a letter to the EUB removing its objection to the project.
 The letter added: “Should the EUB determine that a hearing is unnecessary, True North will contribute a further $100,000 to support the study.”

-A hearing is held for TrueNorth’s Fort Hills application.
+From July 2 to July 10, a hearing is held for TrueNorth’s Fort Hills application.
 TrueNorth withdraws the portion of its EIA describing the project’s impacts to the McClelland Lake Wetland Complex and asks the Board to consider the McClelland Lake Wetland Complex Sustainability Plan, developed in consultation with the Fort McKay Industry Relations Committee.
 The Plan calls for the creation of a committee of regulators and stakeholders to develop a management strategy to sustain the unmined eastern portion of the wetland.

-In its plan for mitigating effects of the proposed Fort Hills mine development, Golder Associates confidently asserts the following: By about 2029, “the effects [of mine development] will comprise a reduction in McClelland Lake drainage area by about 60 km2. … These effects on the fen area will be eliminated when the mine area is reclaimed and drainage to receiving waters is restored by about 2040.”
+On June 29, in its plan for mitigating effects of the proposed Fort Hills mine development, Golder Associates confidently asserts the following: By about 2029, “the effects [of mine development] will comprise a reduction in McClelland Lake drainage area by about 60 km2. … These effects on the fen area will be eliminated when the mine area is reclaimed and drainage to receiving waters is restored by about 2040.”

 In his contribution to the EUB hearing for TrueNorth’s application on July 9, 2002, Dr. Richard Thomas states that if the application is approved, the area “would cease to be a naturally functioning wetland complex.”
 He adds that “reclamation is not ecological restoration.
 We will never return to that fantastically complex fen.”
 He also notes that TrueNorth’s Mr. Ross Eccles noted the week before “that we are not sure of what the final reclaimed landscape is going to look like” and that we are faced with “the greatest uncertainties with regard to reclamation concern [sic] wetlands.”
 Thomas confirms that “in reality, there has been very little progress with wetland reclamation.”

-Under pressure from cabinet (on behalf of TrueNorth Energy), Alberta Sustainable Development amends the Subregional IRP to allow TNE to mine within the McClelland Lake Wetland Complex (or, in the government’s words, “to reflect a balanced approach” [Government of Alberta Information Bulletin]).
+On June 14, under pressure from cabinet (on behalf of TrueNorth Energy), Alberta Sustainable Development amends the Subregional IRP to allow TNE to mine within the McClelland Lake Wetland Complex (or, in the government’s words, “to reflect a balanced approach” [Government of Alberta Information Bulletin]).
 The IRP amendments impose a requirement to protect the unmined portion of the Wetland Complex.
 References to the uniqueness and unusually large size of the McClelland Lake fen are removed from the IRP.

 The entire amendment process takes four months, as compared to the four-year process that resulted in the original IRP in 1996.
 Only two open houses are held, and only in northern communities: Fort McMurray and Fort Chipewyan.
 In fast-tracking the amendment, the government violates its own Plan Amendment Guidelines set up in 1991, which specify a six-week public review process.
 The current process allowed less than a month for public input.